Alex Martinis Roe, Free Associations, 2010, altered installation view, 20 minute durations, masonite, hardwood, tile grouting, acrylic paint, chalk.

 N.B.
 The 2015 Program focusses on emerging writers based in Melbourne and Brisbane.
 Emerging Writers from Queensland will be required to travel to Melbourne to research their Studio 12 exhibition catalogue essay.

 • A cover letter expressing why you would like to take part

 • A writing sample of up to 700 w ords (preferably a catalogue essay or review of an artwork, exhibition or event rather than a university essay or thesis extract.
 This does not need to have been previously published)

 Email your application to: Shae Nagorcka, Gallery Manager

 200 Gertrude Street, Fitzroy VIC 3065

-DEADLINE: Friday 21st March 5pm (late applications will not be accepted.
-Email applications are preferred.
-Applications sent via post must be postmarked Friday 21st March)
+(Email applications are preferred.
+Applications sent via post must be postmarked Friday 27 March 2015.)

 The Emerging Writers Program is supported by Copyright Agency Limited Cultural Fund.